MechaMonk/pyRouterJig/documentation.md

 [Return to index](#page-index)

-<a name="intervals-explained"></a>
+<a name="increments-explained"></a>

-Intervals Explained
+Increments Explained
 ===================

-{{ site.codename }} does all of its computations in terms of what we refer to as \"intervals.\"  By default,
+{{ site.codename }} does all of its computations in terms of what we refer to as \"increments.\"  By default,

-* 1 interval = 1/32\" (English units)
+* 1 increment = 1/32\" (English units)
-* 1 interval = 1 mm (metric units)
+* 1 increment = 1 mm (metric units)

-An interval is the resolution of {{ site.codename }}.
+An increment is the resolution of {{ site.codename }}.
 All dimensions used by
-{{ site.codename }}, such as the router-bit width, are rounded to the nearest number of intervals.
+{{ site.codename }}, such as the router-bit width, are rounded to the nearest number of increments.
 The reason for the default choices above is that these are the resolutions of the respective [Incra LS Positioner fence](http://www.incra.com/router_table_fences-ls_positiners.html).
-By using intervals, we ensure that it\'s possible to position the fence at the exact location desired.
-More generally, using intervals (or \"integer arithmetic\") means that {{ site.codename }} does not need to be worried about floating-point errors.
+By using increments, we ensure that it\'s possible to position the fence at the exact location desired.
+More generally, using increments (or \"integer arithmetic\") means that {{ site.codename }} does not need to be worried about floating-point errors.